Stuart Forster looks at the long history of the Scottish capital’s fortress and reasons to visit Edinburgh Castle.

 Trains running on Britain’s East Coast Main Line stop at Edinburgh Waverley railway station.

-If you enjoy fine dining, reserve a table at The Witchery by the Castle (325 Castlehill; tel: 0131 225 5613).
-The restaurant has oak-panelled walls, red leather banquettes and is within an east stroll of Edinburgh Castle.
+If you enjoy fine dining experiences, reserve a table at The Witchery by the Castle (325 Castlehill; tel: 0131 225 5613).
+The restaurant has oak-panelled walls, red leather banquettes and is within an easy stroll of Edinburgh Castle.
 The cuisine served showcases Scottish produce and the table d’hôte menu represents good value.